 Cedar Creek RV & Outdoor Center in Cave Spring

 In the mountain foothills, near Rome and Cedartown, Cedar Creek RV & Outdoor Center offers a delightful range of experiences for outdoor enthusiasts.
 More than 60 full-hookup RV sites dot the family-friendly park's tranquil acres along Big Cedar Creek.
 The perfect location to catch striped bass and catfish, or fly-fish for trout, the adventures begin within steps of your back door.
 Connect with free Internet, hit the driving range, or take advantage of the fully stocked paddling outfitter and arrange a serene day trip surrounded by unmatched scenic beauty.

 Nearby, the picturesque village of Cave Spring takes a step back in time with charming antique and specialty shops, rich history and a legendary cave to explore in Rolater Park.
 Cheering on the Rome Braves, feeling the rumble at Rome Speedway, and thrill-seeking at Daredevil Ziplines ensure great times are always right around the corner from Cedar Creek RV park.

-Cherokee Campground, Sautee Nacoochee
+Cherokee Campground in Sautee Nacoochee